opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 ![A screenshot of options for participating work packages](Notification-settings-12.4-Participating.png)

 You cannot disable notifications for when you are mentioned since the goal of mentioning you is to get your attention.
-If you no longer wish to be receive notifications for certain work packages you are watching, you can simply unwatch them.
+If you no longer wish to receive notifications for certain work packages you are watching, you can simply unwatch them.

-> Info: Modifying these settings might result in your missing updates and changes that are relevant to you.
+> **Info**: Modifying these settings may cause you to miss updates and changes that are relevant to you.
 We do not recommend changing them unless you are absolutely certain of the consequences.

 ## Date alerts (Premium feature)